allenhuffman/LEDSign/README.md

 modified to work with LPN8806 or other LED strips with individually addressable lights.
 WORK-IN-PROGRESS/DEMO!

+It has now been tested with four LED strips, and the logic appears to work.

 ===============================================================================

 This code is designed to work with the Adafruit_NeoPixel library: